cpj/winter-2012/README.md

 ### Resources:
 - I'll be blogging at [cpjwebdev.tumblr.com](http://cpjwebdev.tumblr.com/).
 - [This github repo](http://github.com/cpj/winter-2012), of course, will continue to be an important resource.
+- You'll be making a list of resources as you go and storing them in the wiki for this github repo.